Towards Zero-Shot Multilingual Synthetic Question and Answer Generation for Cross-Lingual Reading Comprehension: Introduction

 \section{Introduction}

 Generating question and answers from raw text has always been a challenging problem in natural language generation.
-Recently, there have been numerous efforts around question generation \cite{du-etal-2017-learning,sun-etal-2018-answer,song-etal-2018-leveraging,klein2019learning,wangneural,ma2020improving,Chen2020Reinforcement,tuan2020capturing}.
+Recently, there have been numerous efforts around question generation \cite{du2017learning,song-etal-2018-leveraging,klein2019learning,wangneural,ma2020improving,Chen2020Reinforcement,tuan2020capturing}.

-Using such synthetic samples to improve the performance of question answering models has been explored by \citet{puri2020nvidia}, \citet{alberti-etal-2019-synthetic}, and \citet{shakeri2020endtoend}, who show that reading comprehension (RC) models can be improved by generating large amounts of synthetic samples.
+Using such synthetic samples to improve the performance of question answering models has been explored by \citet{puri2020nvidia}, \citet{alberti-etal-2019-synthetic}, and \citet{shakeri2020endtoend}, who show that reading comprehension (RC) models can be improved by generating large-scale synthetic training data.
 These promising results combined with the recent surge in the development of powerful generative models such as GPT-3 \cite{gpt3}, BART \cite{lewis2019bart}, and T5 \cite{raffel2019t5} suggest that the need for large manually labeled datasets can be reduced.

 Although synthetic question-answer (QA) generation is well explored in English, the efficacy of such methods in the other languages remains an open question.
-Considering the lack of manually labeled QA datasets in many languages other than English, the application of QA generation techniques can be applied to improve QA models in those languages.
+Considering the lack of manually labeled QA datasets in many languages other than English, QA generation techniques can be applied to improve RC models in those languages.
 The emergence of multilingual generative models such as mBART \cite{mbart} and mT5 \cite{mt5} facilitates such endeavors.

 In this work, we propose generating multilingual question answer pairs to improve the performance of RC models in languages other than English.
-Our proposed method only requires machine translated training data for finetuning of the generative model, thus removing the need for manually labeled datasets.
-Our approach can easily be extended to any language, as long as automatic translation is available.
+Besides unlabeled articles and questions, Our proposed method only requires labeled training samples in English, thus completely removing the need to acquire new labeled datasets.
+Our approach can easily be extended to any language, as long the multilingual generative model supports the language, and unlabeled questions and articles, such as Wikipedia, books, etc., exist in that language.

+To enable zero-shot QA generation, the generative model should be able to produce non-English QA samples on non-English input when only trained on English samples.
+Inspired by the work of \citet{artetxe-etal-2020-cross,gururangan-etal-2020-dont,liu2020exploring}, we propose a multi-task learning setting, where during the fine-tuning stage, we train on two tasks in parallel: the target question-answer generation task, and the multilingual masked language modeling (MLM) task that was used in pre-training the generative model.
+Our experimental results show that including the MLM task is crucial in enabling the zero-shot capability of the fine-tuned generative model.